-Our business is currently focused almost entirely on the development and commercialization of our initial product candidates and products ("AC5").
-Our reliance on AC5 means that, if we are not able to obtain both regulatory marketing authorization and market acceptance of those product candidates, our chances for success will be significantly reduced.
-We are also less likely to withstand competitive pressures if any of our competitors develops and obtains regulatory marketing authorization for similar products or for products that may be more attractive to the market than AC5.
-Our current dependence on AC5 increases the risk that our business will fail if our development efforts for AC5 experience delays or other obstacles or are otherwise not successful.
+Our business is currently focused almost entirely on the development and commercialization of our initial product candidates and products ("AC5 Devices").
+Our reliance on AC5 Devices means that, if we are not able to obtain both regulatory marketing authorization and market acceptance of those product candidates, our chances for success will be significantly reduced.
+We are also less likely to withstand competitive pressures if any of our competitors develop and obtain regulatory marketing authorization for similar products or for products that may be more attractive to the market.
+Our current dependence on AC5 Devices increases the risk that our business will fail if our development efforts for those products experience delays or other obstacles or are otherwise not successful.